Stop working so many late nights

 You need someone organized, who delivers polished, professional work, and it'd also be really nice if she had as much dedication and love for your business as you do.
 I thrive on partnering with business owners who want to spend more time working to their strengths and doing the things they love.

-I am mom to an energetic toddler and two spoiled cats, wife to a fantastic hubby who knows exactly how I like my tea, and I'm obsessed with all things Harry Potter.
+I am mom to an energetic pre-schooler, two spoiled cats, and a goldendoodle pup; wife to a fantastic hubby who knows exactly how I like my tea; and I'm obsessed with all things Harry Potter.

 Why I started my business